Tancho-Welcome-Week/tPlace/README.md

 1. Download Redis using either https://redis.io/topics/quickstart (Linux, maybe Mac also) or https://redislabs.com/blog/redis-on-windows-10/ (Windows).
 For file access via WSL on Windows, refer to https://www.tenforums.com/tutorials/127857-access-wsl-linux-files-windows-10-a.html.
 2. NOTE: The redis server must be started via `sudo service redis-server start` before `redis-cli` is invoked.
 Otherwise, the CLI will be stuck in a loop of `not connected>` commands.
 If you get stuck, use Ctrl-C to exit.
+3. Run the code that involves the Redis server.
+It should work.